aperullo/dockerization/readme.md

         file: ./application.properties
 ```

-When we bring our stack up, the app will already be set up to look for
+When we bring our stack up, the app will already be set up to look for the config and load it
 ```
 > docker stack deploy -c docker-stack.yml dep
 Creating config dep_spring_config